 On November 3, 2020, ballot initiatives regarding the establishment of medical use regulatory frameworks in Mississippi and South Dakota, and adult-use regulatory frameworks in Arizona, New Jersey, Montana, and South Dakota, successfully passed.
 Subsequently, Connecticut, New Mexico, New York, and Virginia (during 2021, though this adult-use program has now stalled) and Rhode Island (during 2022) passed legislation to allow adult use of cannabis, with implementing legislation and regulations for commercial sales to follow.
 On November 8, 2022, Maryland voters approved a referendum and Missouri voters passed a ballot initiative legalizing marijuana.
 Adult-use sales in Maryland are expected to commence on July 1, 2023, and have already commenced in Missouri earlier this year.
 Measures to legalize adult-use marijuana in Arkansas, North Dakota, and South Dakota failed.
 Pennsylvania is currently considering the implementation of an adult-use regulatory framework in 2023.
-And ballot initiatives to create adult-use programs are currently anticipated to move forward in Florida and Ohio.
+Issue 2, a ballot initiative to create an adult-use program in Ohio is on the ballot for voters to decide on November 7, 2023, and a ballot initiative is currently anticipated to move forward in Florida.